pantheon-systems/documentation/source/content/guides/mariadb-mysql/03-mysql-workbench.md

 ## Get Started

 Start by getting the MySQL connection for the environment you want to access.
-To get the database credentials, copy them from the Connection Information widget available on the site's Dashboard.
-For detailed information, see [Accessing MySQL database](/guides/mariadb-mysql/mysql-access).
+To get the database credentials, copy them from the Connection Information widget available on the sites Dashboard.
+Refer to [Accessing MySQL database](/guides/mariadb-mysql/mysql-access) for detailed information.

 ## Create a New MySQL Connection

 1. Start MySQL Workbench and click the **+** icon on the top left of the screen to create a MySQL connection.

 1. Enter the information to connect to the database.
-Each of the following are required:
+The following fields are required:

     **Connection Name** - A unique name (add a prefix for Dev/Test/Live)
     **Connection Method** - Standard (TCP/IP)